zaf/agi/Readme.md

 ```
 WaitForDigit waits for a digit to be pressed.
 Use -1 for the timeout value if
 you desire the call to block indefinitely.
 Result is -1 on channel failure, 0 if
-no digit is received in the timeout, or the numerical value of the ascii of the
+no digit is received in the timeout, or the ASCII numerical value of the digit
-digit if one is received.
+if one is received.